homerowpluto/github-slideshow/_posts/0000-01-02-homerowpluto.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+By azura, by azura, by azura!
-Luke Use the left arrow and run to dagobah!
+Use the left arrow to go to the next slide!